 Service is provided on both an advance-reservation basis and a real-time, space-available basis.
 Passengers may make reservations up to fourteen (14) days in advance or a same-day request.
 Service is offered on a first-called/first-served basis.
-Roundup policy requires the passenger to be ready at least one (1) hour before a scheduled Fresno appointment and 45 minutes for a Clovis appointment with pick-up within 5 minutes of designated time and no longer than 15 minutes after designated time for pick-up.
+Passengers are provided with a thirty (30) minute pick-up window when booking their trip.